Mitchell-Sella/streamlit-sleeper/README.md

 - Navigate to the app in your browser at `http://localhost:8501`.
 - Use the sidebar to filter and select players or teams.
 - View detailed statistics and visualizations on the main page.
+- The app can also be found at `https://sleeper.streamlit.app/`.

 ## Contributing